austinwhite/iptorrent-autologger/README.md

 * python-dotenv

 setup:
-* chromewebdriver needs to be in your PATH env
+* chromewebdriver needs to be in your $PATH